Adult to child ratios

 N/A (but must be supervised)

-If children of volunteers are present at an event or residential, is it important that:
+If children of volunteers are present at an event or residential, it’s important that:

-Children of volunteers who are aged between 10 and 14 cannot be present at the activity or event in a helping capacity and must be supervised in the ratio above.
+Children of volunteers who are aged between 10 and 14 can’t be present at the activity or event in a helping capacity and must be supervised in the ratio above.

 Online guiding and virtual meetings